'Bachelor' Alum Danielle M. Got Super Honest About How Hard Her Breakup From Paulie Has Been

 (Bustle reached out to Paulie's team for comment, but did not receive an immediate response.)

+UPDATE, Dec.
+22: Bustle received the following statement from Paulie, via email:

+"I believe my email was misinterpreted by Danielle.
+I had no idea I was blocked by Danielle until I received an email from her.
+I didn’t beg to be unblocked, I asked why I was blocked when we could just talk like adults.
+If she wanted me to stop talking to her then all she had to do was tell me, I wasn’t hiding talking to her because I thought I was helping her through everything that had happened.
+I can never forgive myself for what I did or what I put her through by doing so, she never deserved that.
+Two hearts never break even, I am happy in my new relationship which started getting more serious while filming next season of The Challenge and I understand how hard that may be to see.
+I’m not trying to get back with Danielle.
+I wish Danielle all the happiness in the world and I truly hope she is ok.
+She has a great support system and is [a] strong woman."

-Danielle claimed in her Instagram post that Paulie has continued to get in touch with her in order to express how much he wants to fix things in their relationship.
+EARLIER: Danielle claimed in her Instagram post that Paulie has continued to get in touch with her in order to express how much he wants to fix things between them.
 Despite that, she said that she's focused on healing and trying to keep a positive mindset.

 Thankfully, she has some help in that arena, as she wrote, "Thank God for my therapist."
 So, it's clear that she's dedicated to making healthy strides toward her own emotional well-being.
 She ended her message with: